 How do doctors at Children's Hospital Colorado make a diagnosis?

 Usually, doctors diagnose short bowel syndrome after an infant or child has undergone intestinal surgery because of an abnormality or trauma.
 These children are followed closely to make sure they are getting the correct nutrition.
 For children who did not have surgery but are suspected of having short bowel syndrome, doctors may recommend testing before making a diagnosis.

 How are intestinal failure and short bowel syndrome treated?

 Children with malabsorptive diarrhea from short bowel syndrome often require specialized care that may include nutritional interventions, medications and sometimes surgery.
 The goal in management of these complex patients involves a multidisciplinary team approach to care, a process which is called intestinal rehabilitation.

-At Children’s Hospital Colorado, we offer a Pediatric Intestinal Rehabilitation program at the Digestive Health Institute that offers expert, state of the art care for children with short bowel syndrome and intestinal failure.
+At Children's Colorado, we offer a Pediatric Intestinal Rehabilitation Program at the Digestive Health Institute that offers expert, state of the art care for children with short bowel syndrome and intestinal failure.

-Our team includes pediatric gastroenterologists and nurse practitioners, pediatric surgeons, specialist nurses, dieticians, pharmacists and social workers.
-We closely collaborate with Children’s Colorado’s neonatologists, feeding therapists, and gastroenterologists who are specialists in bowel absorption and motility.
+Our team includes pediatric gastroenterologists and nurse practitioners, pediatric surgeons, specialist nurses, dietitians, pharmacists and social workers.
+We closely collaborate with Children's Colorado's neonatologists, feeding therapists and gastroenterologists who are specialists in bowel absorption and motility.